Why Do Dogs Dig in Their Bed? Is This Normal?

 Remember, dog digging is a completely normal dog behavior that’s left over from their ancestors.
 Remain loving, patient and kind with your pooch—even if they do go ham on their bed and end up ruining it—and do what you can to keep them comfortable come bedtime.
 See if melatonin for dogs can help with that.

-Expert input provided by Sally Grottini, professional dog trainer and resident canine expert for JustAnswer in Danville, Pennsylvania; and Dr. Andrea Cermele, DVM, veterinarian for Best Friends Animal Society in Asheville, North Carolina.
+Expert input provided by Sally Grottini, professional dog trainer and resident canine expert for JustAnswer in Danville, Pennsylvania; and Andrea Cermele, DVM, veterinarian for Best Friends Animal Society in Asheville, North Carolina.

 Share: